-An employer who adopts a retirement pay scheme shall provide a retiring employee with 30 days' average wage for every year of consecutive service.
-If an employer does not determine which retirement benefit system to adopt, he/she will be deemed as having chosen a retirement pay system.
+An employer who adopts a retirement pay scheme shall provide a departing employee with 30 days' average wage for every year of consecutive service.
+If an employer does not decide which retirement benefit system to adopt, he/she will be deemed as having chosen a retirement pay system.

-Retirement pay shall be given in any case when the employment contract is terminated due to the employee's resignation, the company's extinction, the arrival of the retirement age or disciplinary dismissal.
+Retirement pay shall be given to an employee regardless of how his/ her employment contract is terminated.
+For example, the causes for termination may include the employee's resignation, the company's extinction, arrival of the retirement age or even disciplinary dismissal.

-In the event of an employee's death or retirement, his/her employer shall pay wage and retirement pay and any other claims that have occurred under the employment relationship, within 14 days from his/her death or retirement.
-When an employer delays paying wage or retirement pay for longer than 14 days to an employee whose employment relationship is discontinued by reason of retirement, etc., the employer should pay deferral interests for the unpaid wage or retirement pay at an annual rate of 20%.
+In the event of termination of an employment contract, an employer shall pay the employee wage and retirement pay and any other claims that have occurred under the employment relationship, within 14 days from the termination.
+When an employer delays paying wage or retirement pay to an employee for longer than 14 days after termination, the employer should pay deferral interests for the unpaid wage or retirement pay at an annual rate of 20%.
 However, if the employer and the employee have agreed, within the 14 days, to extend the grace period over to a particular date, the employer may delay the payment until that date.